-The Group believes that this Report is one of the channels to convey its sustainability strategy, management direction and performance to the stakeholders, and promotes the integration of sustainability into the Group's business.
-Over the past few years, coronavirus disease 2019 ("COVID-19") has significantly impacted our way of living and working.
-As it is observed that a gradual resumption to normalcy of the society with the recent easing of COVID-19 restrictions, the Group remains steadfast in its commitment to sustainability.
+The Group believes that the Report is one of the channels to convey its sustainability strategy, management direction and performance to the stakeholders, and promotes the integration of sustainability into the Group's business.
+Amid ongoing global efforts to address post-pandemic economic recovery and climate change, the Group remains steadfast in its commitment to sustainability.
 Moving forward, the Group will continue to drive collective actions on ESG issues and remain vigilant in future.
 On behalf of the Board, I would like to express my gratitude to my fellow Directors, the management team, all employees and stakeholders for their contributions to the Group's sustainable development.